MEE Subjects | Key Topics, Frequencies, and Expert Strategies

 Business Associations

-Business Associations covers the legal principles pertaining to corporations and partnerships, including their formation, operation, and dissolution.
-Key topics include:
+Business Associations explores the legal foundations of corporations and partnerships, covering their creation, management, and dissolution.

-• The roles and responsibilities of directors and officers
+• Duties and responsibilities of directors and officers

 Civil Procedure

-Civil Procedure has appeared on the MEE every year since 2014 and is the most frequently tested MEE subject.
+Civil Procedure has appeared on the MEE every year since 2014 and is the most frequently tested subject.
 It covers the rules and procedures that courts must follow in civil cases, including how lawsuits are initiated, the steps involved in litigation, and the principles governing the jurisdiction and authority of courts.
-Key topics include:

 • Personal jurisdictions